 - Preference will apply to outstanding individuals not already recognised by awards of this stature, taking into account the prior achievements relative to opportunity (CV), evidence of their support and mentoring of women in immunology.

 The selection of the awardee will be made by the ASI Executive committee (or their delegates).
 The committee reserves the right not to make an award.

 AUD 5000 for costs associated with airfares (trans-Tasman), accommodation, internal travel and transfers, and dinners with hosts.

 Successful Recipients- how to claim your ASI Award:

-Please log in to your member profile to initiate the reimbursement process.
+Please log in to your member profile to submit your Newsletter contribution, receipts to support your claim, and to initiate the reimbursement process.